3dgeo-heidelberg/etrainee/course/software/software_r_language.md

 [https://cran.r-project.org/doc/manuals/r-release/R-data.html](https://cran.r-project.org/doc/manuals/r-release/R-data.html)

-Friendly introduction to R programming and using R to analysing data can be found in these books:
+Friendly introduction to R programming and using R for data analysis can be found in these books:

 ['Hands-On Programming with R' by Garrett Grolemund](https://rstudio-education.github.io/hopr/)